MicrosoftDocs/winrt-api/windows.ui.text.core/coretextlayoutrequest_layoutbounds.md

 # Windows.UI.Text.Core.CoreTextLayoutRequest.LayoutBounds

 ## -description

-Gets an object that represents the layout bounds information requested by the text input server.
-The application should populate the properties of this object to the layout bounds being requested before returning from the event handler.
+Gets the screen coordinates of the bounding box for a range of text, or a text input control.

 ## -property-value

-An object that represents the layout bounds information requested by the server.
+An object that represents the layout bounds information requested by the text input server.

 ## -remarks

+Your application should populate the requested layout properties of this object before returning from the event handler.

+Use the [LayoutBoundsVisualPixels](coretextlayoutrequest_layoutboundsvisualpixels.md) method to get the layout properties relative to the viewport of your application.

 ## -examples